abbasarezoo/wp-starter-pack/README.md

-# wp-starter-pack
-Wordpress Starter Pack using Grunt
+# Wordpress Starter Pack using Grunt